-Service Function Chaining enables the creation of composite (network) services that consist of an ordered set of Service Functions (SF) that must be applied to packets and/or frames selected as a result of classification.
+Service Function Chaining enables the creation of composite (network) services that consist of an ordered set of Service Functions (SF)

+that must be applied to packets and/or frames and/or flows selected as a result of classification.
 Each SF is referenced using an identifier that is unique within an SF-enabled domain.
-No IANA registry is required to store the identity of SFs.